Investor Relations

 Details on how the Company applies the principles of the QCA Code are set out below.

-Grosvenor Technology’s products are at the cutting edge of access control and human capital management technology.
+Grosvenor Technology’s products are at the cutting edge of human capital management and access control technology.
 The business is well positioned to capitalise on the crossover between these two aspects of electronic security and continued investment ensures that it stays at the forefront of this marketplace.
 Long term strategies are in place to increase recurring revenues through the provision of more cloud-based services on an ongoing basis, particularly in the HCM sector.
 This is envisaged to deliver greater shareholder value over time as both quantity and quality of earnings increase through this strategy.

 Safetell is one of the industry leaders in high-demand physical security products and is perfectly placed to service the industry.
-The market for asset security products and services is fast growing with the ever-increasing threat of terrorism and crime placing security high on the priority list for corporate clients.
+The market for asset security products and services is fast growing with the ever-increasing threat of crime and terrorism placing security high on the priority list for corporate clients.
 It is the policy of the Company to maintain the highest standards of product quality meeting statutory and regulatory requirements by the control of its sales, purchasing, production, delivery, installation and service activities.
+Safetell is expanding its service offering by diversifying into the door servicing market.

-Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success (see also s172 section)
+Principle 4: Take into account wider stakeholder interests including social and environmental responsibilities and their implications for long-term success

 The Company recognises that there are several resources and relationships that are considered to be strategically important.
 These include major clients, key suppliers, value added resellers and our banking partners, and these relationships are managed at a senior level within each division with the most important receiving additional executive attention.